PhenomML/Stats285_F23/hw5_instructions.md

 2. Open another terminal window.
 Login to FarmShare. [or Sherlock, if you have an account there]  In the shell, run this command:
     `echo -n -e "\033]0;FARMSHARE\007"`

-3. [LAPTOP WEB BROWSER] Download the security credentials from Canvas > Files > Howmework.
+3. [LAPTOP WEB BROWSER] Download the security credentials from Canvas > Files > Homework.
 (On Mac, the file will end up in your `~/Downloads/` directory.)

 4. [LAPTOP terminal] On your laptop at your login directory:
 	`mkdir .config/gcloud`